plancherb1/academic-kickstart/content/authors/admin/_index.md

 ---
 -->
-I am an Assistant Professor of Computer Science at [Barnard College, Columbia University](https://cs.barnard.edu/) where I lead the [Accessible and Accelerated Robotics Lab (A²R Lab)](https://a2r-lab.org).
-I hold affiliate positions in the Department of [Computer Science](https://www.cs.columbia.edu/people/affiliates/) and [Electrical Engineering](https://www.ee.columbia.edu/content/brian-plancher) at the Fu Foundation School of Engineering and Applied Science, Columbia University.
-I am also a co-chair for the [Tiny Machine Learning Open Education Initiative (TinyMLedu)](https://tinymledu.org) and an associate co-chair for the [IEEE-RAS TC on Model Based Optimization for Robotics](https://tcoptrob.org).
+I am an incoming **Assistant Professor of Computer Science at [Dartmouth College](https://web.cs.dartmouth.edu/)** (starting Fall 2025) where I will continue to lead the [Accessible and Accelerated Robotics Lab (A²R Lab)](https://a2r-lab.org).
+I am currently an Assistant Professor of Computer Science at [Barnard College](https://cs.barnard.edu/) where I also hold affiliate positions in the Department of [Computer Science](https://www.cs.columbia.edu/people/affiliates/) and [Electrical Engineering](https://www.ee.columbia.edu/content/brian-plancher) at Columbia University.
+I am also a co-chair for the [Tiny Machine Learning Open Education Initiative (TinyMLedu)](https://tinymledu.org) and an associate co-chair for the [IEEE-RAS TC on Model Based Optimization for Robotics (TCOptRob)](https://tcoptrob.org).

 My research is focused on **optimizing robotic systems at all scales** by developing, optimizing, implementing, and evaluating next-generation algorithms and edge computational systems, through algorithm-hardware-software co-design (e.g., [MPCGPU](/publication/mpcgpu), [GRiD](/publication/grid), [TinyMPC](/publication/tinympc)).
 As such, my research is at the intersection of Robotics and Computer Architecture, Embedded Systems, Numerical Optimization, and Machine Learning.